 FAQs: Because We Know You’ve Got Questions

-Can I use active dry yeast instead?
+Can I use active dry yeast instead of instant?

 Can I double the recipe?

-Can I use my bread machine?
+Can I use my bread machine for the dough?

-How do I know when it’s done?
+How do I know it’s really done baking?

 Final Thoughts (and Bites)